 Why Don’t We Hear About Shark Attacks in Turkey?

 - The Mediterranean is vast.
-Spanning 2.5 million km² and averaging 1,500 meters deep, the sea offers sharks plenty of room to roam far from crowded beaches.
+Spanning 2.5 million km2 and averaging 1,500 meters deep, the sea offers plenty of space for sharks to stay well away from popular beaches.

 - Humans (even chubby ones) aren’t on the menu.
-Sharks typically prefer fish or high-fat marine mammals like dolphins and seals.
-Coastal areas often lack these food sources, meaning sharks rarely venture close to shore.
+Sharks prefer fish or high-fat marine mammals like dolphins and seals.
+These food sources are generally absent near Turkey’s shores, so sharks rarely come close to swimmers.

 Are Sharks in Turkey Making a Comeback?

 Curious?
-Watch this YouTube video of the incident.
+Watch this video from the 2021 sighting.

 How Common Are Shark Attacks in the Mediterranean?

-Shark attacks in Turkey and the broader Mediterranean are exceptionally rare.
-Many reports of "shark attacks" turn out to involve other marine creatures like barracudas or jellyfish.
-Deaths by shark attack are even rarer, as shown in this diagram comparing various causes of fatalities:
+They’re extremely rare.
+Shark attacks in Turkey are almost unheard of, and many incidents attributed to sharks in the Mediterranean turn out to involve other marine species, such as barracudas or jellyfish.
+Fatal shark attacks are rarer still - as illustrated in this chart comparing common causes of accidental death:

 Should You Be Concerned About Sharks in Turkey?